cpuhurtz/linux-tool-dump/README.md

 # TODO

+- Upload other tools (as long as I can still find them).
 - Categorize the tools found here for easier navigation.
 - Use tool-specific README files to elaborate on usage, OPSEC considerations, and build procedure(s).